openlawteam/tribute-ui/README.md

 _Note for this deployment implementation with a single `main` branch to work, the Netlify automatic builds/deploys are stopped (you'll see evidence of that in the [Netlify project UI](https://app.netlify.com/sites/tributedao/overview)).
 They are now handled through these GH actions and Netlify CLI.
 See @note in `netlify.toml` for more info._

 For production deployments, simply run `npm run release` to handle versioning, changelog generation, and git tagging.
 The release script runs [standard-version](https://github.com/conventional-changelog/standard-version).
-After you run standard-version, you can review your release state, correct mistakes, and push the new git tag when you're ready to deploy.
+After you run standard-version, you can review your release state, correct mistakes, and push the new git tag when you're ready to deploy: `git push --follow-tags origin main`.

 ---